TheScaryBoy/BetterDiscord-Plugins/FakeMuteDeafen/README.md

 - ⌨️ Configurable keybind
 - 🔉 Configurable volume reduction on enable, fully restored on disable
 - 📐 Button position saved as % of window — stays in place across different monitor resolutions
+- 🔃 Automatic version check and update prompt that works independent from the BetterDiscord check for updates

 ## 🔧 How it works